Published by Carl Hedinger. Last Updated on November 6, 2023.

 Gorges State Park (Rainbow Falls and Turtleback Falls)

 Rainbow and Turtleback Falls are accessible via the same trail that starts inside Gorges State Park.
-To reach these waterfalls, you’ll leave Gorges State Park and enter Pisgah National Forest.
+You’ll leave Gorges State Park and enter Pisgah National Forest to reach these waterfalls.

-You can find the trail by turning onto Grassy Ridge Road from NC-281, or putting this address in your GPS: 976 Grassy Ridge Rd, Sapphire, NC 28774.
+You can find the trail by turning onto Grassy Ridge Road from NC-281 or entering the address 976 Grassy Ridge Rd, Sapphire, NC 28774, into your GPS.

-The trail is 1.5 miles one-way with some uphill stretches, so be prepared for a somewhat-strenuous hike.
-The views, however, are completely worth it.
+The trail is 1.5 miles one-way and has some uphill stretches, so be prepared for a somewhat strenuous hike.
+However, the views are completely worth it.

 Read More: All North Carolina State Parks Sites (and Things to Do in Each One!)